hartolit/llm-app/PHASE3_COMPLETION_REPORT.md

 ## Result

-The Phase 3 completion patch is implemented at source level.
-Phase 4 remains gated on running the repository's canonical Rust validation commands against this exact tree.
+Phase 3 is complete.

+The repository's canonical verification command completed successfully against this exact source tree.
+Workspace architecture validation, formatting, compilation, Clippy, tests, doctests, rustdoc, and benchmark compilation all passed under the toolchain pinned by `rust-toolchain.toml`.

+Phase 4 is no longer gated by Phase 3 implementation or canonical verification.

 ## Critical-review closure matrix